-College faculty and staff have access to the campus and its facilities at all times; however, their presence may be questioned by JCPD Officers.
-The Hillsboro campus and Arnold location are monitored by JCPD Officers.
-Jefferson College Imperial does not have a full-time campus police officer on site; however, there is a JCPD commissioned police officer located at this facility who is in charge of the Jefferson College Law Enforcement Academy.
+College faculty and staff always have access to the campus and its facilities; however, their presence may be questioned by JCPD Officers.
+The Hillsboro campus has full-time police officers on site and is monitored by JCPD Officers.
+Jefferson College Arnold does not have a full-time campus police officer on site; however, it is always monitored by surveillance cameras and officer walkthroughs.
 Students and visitors may access the facilities whenever they are open.
 Visitors should inquire at the administrative office in each building where classes are conducted so as not to disrupt the educational processes.
+Sensitive areas such as file rooms, the armory, and other similar areas may not be accessible to all students or potentially all employees.
+The parties responsible will be the only ones with access and will monitor activity in that area to ensure only those with permission are able to access the area.
 Again, the JCPD Officers have the right to question the presence of individuals on campus, especially during the off-hours.
 JCPD officers conduct routine security and safety patrols of the academic and administrative buildings to monitor conditions and report any unusual circumstances.

-Jefferson College utilizes an extensive system of cameras for the purpose of safety, security, and facilities maintenance.
-Cameras are located in many areas throughout campus locations, including public areas and primary pedestrian areas.
+Jefferson College uses an extensive system of cameras for safety, security, and facilities maintenance.
+Cameras are in many areas throughout campus, including public areas and primary pedestrian areas.
 Cameras are typically purchased by Jefferson College for high traffic, public areas.
 All cameras included on the Jefferson College campuses can be viewed by JCPD.
 All cameras are randomly monitored, but continually record.
+Additionally, Jefferson College has a flock camera system that records motion license plate information of cars inbound to campus and generates a historical record of vehicle traffic on campus that JCPD can utilize for investigations and notifications of vehicles of concern.

 Viking Woods residents are issued keys for their own apartments.
 Residents must immediately check-in any guest upon his or her arrival to Viking Woods.
 Guest check-in is not required for those who are dropping off or picking up persons or items.
 The guest must be present and must have a state-issued ID available for each check-in.
 Jefferson College campus and facility access policies apply to the Viking Woods student apartments on the Hillsboro campus.
-Housing staff and JCPD officers monitor security in the residential facilities and encourage building residents to report suspicious or unusual activity.
+Housing staff and JCPD Officers monitor security in the residential facilities and encourage building residents to report suspicious or unusual activity.